roualdes/bridgestan/docs/languages/c-api.rst

 API Reference
 -------------

-The following are the C functions exposed by the BridgeStan library in ``bridgestan.h``.
+The following are the C functions exposed by the BridgeStan library in :file:`bridgestan.h`.
 These are wrapped in the various high-level interfaces.

 These functions are implemented in C++, see :doc:`../internals` for more details.